ruimp/intex/README.md

 # Intex

 __Intex__ is a python terminal application to quickly integrate/differentiate expressions with optional LaTeX convertion.
-This simple script was developed simplify direct LaTeX note-taking.
+This simple script was developed to simplify direct LaTeX note-taking.

 ## Installation